prathameshnium/PICA-Python-Instrument-Control-and-Automation/paper/paper.md

 # Acknowledgements

-We acknowledge the financial support provided under the SERB-GRG project grant No. CRG/2022/005676 from the Anusandhan National Research Foundation (ANRF), a statutory body of the Department of Science and Technology (DST), Government of India.
+We acknowledge the financial support provided under the SERB-CRG project grant No. CRG/2022/005676 from the Anusandhan National Research Foundation (ANRF), a statutory body of the Department of Science and Technology (DST), Government of India.

 # References